 Mixing the Perfect Margarita

 There are endless variations on Margaritas.
 Every bartender can put their own spin on the recipe, making it their own.
 At El Paragua in Española, the recipe served is attributed to Luis Atencio.
-He was the founding father of El Paragua and El Parasol…literally.
-His children run El Paragua and the six El Parasol locations to this day.
-His grandchildren and great grandchildren are increasingly involved in what has become a family legacy.
+He was the founding father of both El Paragua and El Parasol…literally.
+His grandchildren and great grandchildren are increasingly involved in what has become a family legacy, running multiple locations to this day.

 Plumber, Bartender, Margarita Connoisseur